• Skip to primary navigation

 balls of oat flour chocolate chip cookie dough on a parchment lined baking sheet.

-Step 8: Bake for 12-15 minutes, until golden on the edges and as set as you like.
-I prefer a thin, crispy cookie, so I usually go the full 14-15 minutes!
+Step 8: Bake for 12-15 minutes, until golden brown on the edges and as set as you like.
+I prefer a thin cookie with crispy edges, so I usually go the full 14-15 minutes!

 oat flour chocolate chip cookies on the parchment-lined baking sheet after baking.

-Step 9: Let cool for 3-4 minutes on the baking sheet before removing to a cooling rack.
+Step 9: Let cool for 3-4 minutes on the cookie sheet before removing to a cooling rack.

 Optional Variations